ankita-kalra/DeshadowPytorch/README.md

 Important Files

-I. train.py
+I. train.py and its functions-

-train functions-
+	1. local_s_train()- For training SNet, used to extract semantic contextual features.
-	local_s_train()- For training SNet, used to extract semantic contextual features. local_a_train()- For training ANet, used to do features which are more relevant for appearance modelling.
+	2. local_a_train()- For training ANet, used to do features which are more relevant for appearance modelling.

 II. inference.py